Georges-Eugène Haussmann: Criticism of the renovation

 and memories weigh more than stone.

 Haussmann was also criticized for the great cost of his project.
 Napoleon III deposed Haussmann on 5 January 1870 in order to improve his own flagging popularity.
-Haussmann was a favourite target of the Situationist's critique.
+Haussmann was a favourite target of the Situationists' critique.
 Besides pointing out the repressive aims that were achieved by Haussmann's urbanism, Guy Debord and his friends, who considered urbanism to be a "state science" or inherently "capitalist" science, also underlined that he nicely separated leisure areas from work places, thus announcing modern functionalism, as illustrated by Le Corbusier's precise zone tripartition, with one zone for circulation, one for housing, and one for labour.

 Some of the contemporary critics of Haussmann softened their views over time.
 Jules Simon was an ardent republican who had refused to take an oath to Napoleon III, and had been a fierce critic of Haussmann in parliament but in 1882, he wrote of Haussmann in the Gaulois:

 "He tried to make Paris a magnificent city, and he succeeded completely.
 When he took Paris in hand and managed our affairs, rue Saint-Honore and rue Saint-Antoine were still the largest streets in the city.
 We had no other promenades than the Grands Boulevards and the Tuileries; the Champs-Élysées was most of the time a sewer; the Bois-de-Boulogne was at the end of the world.
 We were lacking water, markets, light, in those far-off times, which are only thirty years past.
 He demolished neighbourhoods- one could say, entire cities.
 They cried that he would create a plague; he let us cry and, on the contrary, through his intelligent piercing of streets, he gave us air, health and life.
 Here he created a street; there he created an avenue or a boulevard; here a Place, a Square; a Promenade.
 Out of emptiness he made the Champs-Élysées, the Bois de Boulogne, the Bois de Vincennes.
 He introduced, into his beautiful capital, trees and flowers, and populated it with statues."